-The fate and reduced authority of countless righteous spirits is clearly seen in the New Jerusalem God will create after making a new heaven and earth.
+The destiny and reduced authority of countless righteous spirits is clearly seen in the New Jerusalem God will create after making a new heaven and earth.
 The new city will become the center of the universe and the place where God and Jesus will place their thrones (Revelation 21:3, 22 - 23).
 The city wall will contain twelve foundation stones.
 These stones will memorialize and honor, for eternity, not the names of any angels but of the twelve disciples who began the New Testament church (Revelation 21:14).